Geodan/terrain/README.md

 $ docker run -v $(pwd):/data geodan/terraintiler
 ```

-A subfolder 'tiles' will be created containing  file layer json and a set of .terrain tiles in a directory per level (0-15).
+A subfolder 'tiles' will be created containing  file 'layer.json' and a set of .terrain tiles in a directory per level (0-15).

 Terrain tiles can be used in CesiumJS as follows: